chichi-framework/eslint-config-chichi/README.md

-# stylelint-config-chichi
+# eslint-config-chichi
-Stylelint Configuration for the ChiChi Framework
+ESLint Configuration for the ChiChi Framework